 Peter H. Jacobse

-pushing the boundaries of carbon nanomaterials
+pushing the boundaries of nanomaterials and technology

 We made graphene nanoribbons with magnetic properties!
 Check it out!

-I am Peter Jacobse, a postdoctoral researcher at the University of California, Berkeley in the group of Michael F. Crommie.
-My research focuses on designing, building and analyzing carbon-based nanostructures on surfaces.
-Essentially, I am an architect, but my building blocks are atoms and chemical bonds instead of bricks and steel.
+I am a carbon architect: someone who loves to build interesting structures; but my building blocks are atoms and chemical bonds instead of bricks and steel.
 I use chemical reactions instead of concrete to assemble the structures that I am interested in.
 Then, I zoom in on the new quantum mechanical properties that they exhibit.
 The nanostructures that I make are of interest for use in faster, smaller, smarter and more energy-efficient nanoelectronics, including spintronics and quantum computing.
+Recent breakthroughs in the realms of machine learning (ML) and artificial intelligence (AI) are straining computational resources more than ever, and I am working hard on exploring the materials of the future to facilitate these developments.
+More recently, I have been exploring biomolecules on surfaces, like DNA.

 The techniques that I work with are called scanning probe microscopy (SPM), which encompasses scanning tunneling microscopy (STM), atomic force microscopy (AFM) and their force/current spectroscopy counterparts.
 These are incredibly powerful methods that allow me to look at structures down to atoms.
 The machine that I work with is housed in an ultra-high vacuum (UHV) chamber, which we pump down to an incredible vacuum of only 0.0000000001% of atmospheric pressure: a more perfect vacuum than what you will find near the international space station.
 We typically conduct measurements at a chilly 4.5 degrees Celsius above absolute zero: a temperature needed to "freeze" our molecules and nanoribbons to the surfaces we are probing.
 We are actively trying to combine our scanning probe spectroscopy techniques with laser experiments, spin-polarized tips, magnetic fields and electron-spin resonance, in order to reveal all of the interesting quantum mechanical effects lurking in the structures that we are interested in.
 Our aim is to also use these parameters to manipulate our structures and potentially use them as qubits or spintronic devices.